minodisk/coffee-refactor/README.md

 3. Type new name.
 4. Finish renaming using `enter`.

-**You can abort renaming, when move cursor out of the symbol.*
+**You can abort renaming, by removing the cursor out of the symbol.*

 ### Supported Symbols